-- 45. The authorised psychiatrist must make an application to the Tribunal in all instances where the authorised psychiatrist seeks to deny the patient access to any specified documents or to any general documents that she or he intends to put before the Tribunal for its consideration and believes meet the serious harm test. - 46.
-The authorised psychiatrist is required to make an application to deny access to documents at least 48 hours before the hearing, regardless of whether or not a patient ultimately seeks to view the documents or has the benefit of legal representation.
+- 38. The authorised psychiatrist or psychiatrist must make an application to the Tribunal in all instances where the authorised psychiatrist or psychiatrist seeks to deny the patient access to any specified documents or to any general documents that they intend to put before the Tribunal for its consideration and believes meet the serious harm test. - 39.
+The application to deny access to documents must be made at least 2 business days before the hearing, regardless of whether or not a patient ultimately seeks to view the documents or has the benefit of legal representation.
 The exception is where it is not possible in the circumstances to comply with this requirement (for instance, in hearings involving urgent ECT applications which are listed within 48 hours of receipt).
-In such cases, the authorised psychiatrist must make the application to deny access to documents at the same time as making the application for the substantive hearing. - 47.
-An application to deny access to documents should be completed using form MHT 30 Application to deny access to documents, which can be downloaded from the Tribunal's website at www.mht.vic.gov.au.
-The completed form must be returned to the Tribunal's registry via email to registry@mht.vic.gov.au at least two business days before the hearing date. - 48.
-The Tribunal will list the application to deny access to documents as a preliminary hearing on the same day directly prior to the substantive hearing.
+In such cases, the authorised psychiatrist or psychiatrist must make the application to deny access to documents at the same time as making the application for the substantive hearing. - 40.
+An application to deny access to documents should be completed using the form Application to deny access to documents (MHT 30), which can be downloaded from the Tribunal's website at www.mht.vic.gov.au.
+The completed form must be returned to the Tribunal's registry via email to registry@mht.vic.gov.au at least 2 business days before the hearing date.

+41. The Tribunal will list the application to deny access to documents as a preliminary hearing on the same day directly prior to the substantive hearing.